JetBrains/teamcity-documentation/topics/setting-up-an-external-database.md

 [//]: # (title: Setting up an External Database)
-[//]: # (auxiliary-id: Setting up an External Database) TeamCity stores build history, users, build results, and some run time data in an SQL database.
+[//]: # (auxiliary-id: Setting up an External Database)

+TeamCity stores build history, users, build results, and some run time data in an SQL database.
 See also the description of what is stored where on the [Manual Backup and Restore](manual-backup-and-restore.md) page.

 If you evaluated TeamCity with the internal database which is [not recommended for production](#Default+Internal+Database), refer to [Migrating to an External Database](migrating-to-an-external-database.md).

-The current database in use is shown on the __Administration | Global Settings__ page in the _Database_ field and also is mentioned in the teamcity\-server.log on the server startup. `HSQL*` means that the internal database is in use.
+The current database in use is shown on the __Administration | Global Settings__ page in the _Database_ field and also is mentioned in `teamcity-server.log` on the server startup. `HSQL*` means that the internal database is in use.

 ## Default Internal Database